Sleep Hacking Part 3: Fall Asleep Fast with Biochemistry

 Here’s a list of things that will knock out most people, alone or in combination with each other.
 I’m specifically avoiding most herbs because the common ones recommended for sleep (like valerian root) have always left me groggy in the morning.
 Who wants to go to sleep fast, only to waste your morning in a fog?
 All of these are bedtime supplements, do not take them in the morning.

 - Fat – have a high fat snack before bed.
 My favorite is a tablespoon of this collagen protein mixed in water with 1 tbs. of Brain Octane Oil.
 Or, you can try this supplement, which contains about 500 mg of Brain Octane in a pill form.
 You actually need some energy in order to get into a deep, restful sleep.
 Fat is the best fuel source for your body there is, which is why I recommend a little bit before bed.

 - Magnesium – almost everyone is short on it – try up to 400 mg.
 Too much will give you disaster pants (i.e. gut discomfort/loose stools), which doesn’t help you sleep!
-(I have worked up to about 800 mg/day) You should be taking this if you want to live a long time anyway.
+(I have worked up to about 800 mg/day) You should be taking magnesium if you want to live a long time anyway.
 The best forms are the *ates, including malate, citrate, aspartate, and others.

 - Potassium – synergistic with magnesium; the combination will remove nighttime leg cramps for most people.
 Less cramps equals more sleep.
 My preferred forms are citrate and the harder to find potassium bicarbonate.
 The bicarbonate form is a part of the kreb’s energy cycle and can help you make more ATP.
 All potassium supplements can conceivably interrupt your heart, so you should not mega-dose.
 I take 400mg of potassium citrate at bedtime.
 Start with 100-200 and work your way up from there if you feel you need more. (you very well may)